ES-DOC/esdoc-errata-ws/docs/design-errata-v2.md

 ## New System - User-Interface

+In the new system the user interface will be extended to support the moderation process.

+- New page
+  - Moderator Dashboard;

+- New action
+  - Accept Errata;

-- New page: moderator dashboard;
+- New action
-- Accept/Reject actions added to existing view page;
+  - Reject Errata;

-- New GitHub scope: read:email.
+- New GitHub scope
+  - read:email;

+- Update page
-- Errata edit page extensions;
+  - Edit Errata
+  - If user role is public then prompt for email address;

 ## New System - Web-API